fipso/freenews/README.md

 Requirements:

 - Go 1.18+
-- Currently on Linux is tested (Windows, MacOS, etc... should work)
+- Currently only Linux is tested (Windows, MacOS, etc... should work)
 - Host should have port 53/udp, 80,443,853/tcp open (dns ports can be changed)
 - If port 53 is blocked try to disable your local dns server ex: `systemctl stop systemd-resolved`